Right-of-Way Permit Conditions & Provisions

 RIGHT-OF-WAY PERMIT CONDITIONS & PROVISIONS

-- The owner or representatives shall notify the Public Works Department a minimum of 48 hours prior to beginning any work within the public right-of-way.
+- The owner or representatives shall notify the Public Works Department a minimum of 2 business days prior to beginning any work within the public right-of-way.

 - Permit expires 60 days after issuance.
 Permit renewal is required past 60 days, and a new permit fee will apply.
 Final Inspection Certificate needs to be submitted prior to permit closing date.